 Autoimmune hepatitis is an uncommon cause of persistent liver inflammation (chronic hepatitis).
 The cause is not known.
-If left untreated, the inflammation causes scarring of the liver (cirrhosis).
+If left untreated, the inflammation causes 'scarring' of the liver (cirrhosis).
 However, with treatment, the outlook for people with this condition is very good.
 Treatment is usually with steroids and other medicines which suppress inflammation.

 What is autoimmune hepatitis?

 Hepatitis means inflammation of the liver.
 There are many causes of hepatitis.
 For example, alcohol excess and infections with various viruses are the common causes of hepatitis.
 Please read the separate leaflet called Hepatitis to read more about the liver, where it is and what it does, and about other causes of hepatitis.

 Autoimmune hepatitis is an uncommon cause of chronic hepatitis.
 Chronic means that the inflammation is persistent or long-term.
 The chronic inflammation gradually damages the liver cells, which can result in serious problems.